-- iii.
-Includes a "Lead Warning Statement" - iv.
-Signed statements of compliance from all parties and agent of property owner - 2.
-Agents' responsibilities (under federal rules and NC Real Estate License Law - a.
+- 2. Agents' responsibilities (under federal rules and NC Real Estate License Law - a.
 Each agent of target housing has liability for ensuring compliance with lead paint disclosure requirements - i.
 Inform seller or lessor of their obligations under the rules - ii.
-Either ensure that owner has performed all required activities or personally ensure compliance
+Either ensure that owner has performed all required activities or personally ensure compliance - b.

-- b.
 "Agent" under these rules includes all brokers in the transaction that were paid by the property owner or through a cooperative brokerage agreement with the listing agent; only a buyer agent totally paid by the buyer is exempt - c.
 Possible consequences of agent's breach of duties - i.
 Disciplinary action by NCREC for failure to comply with federal obligations to the parties for breach of legal duties to client and/or 3rd parties - ii.
 Penalties noted below - 3.
 Enforcement and penalties for non-compliant sellers, lessors, and their agents - a.
 Warnings (for 1st-time unintentional offenders) - b.
 Injunctive relief to force compliance - c.
-Civil monetary penalties up to \$10,000 per violation - d.
+Civil monetary penalties up to \$ 10,000 per violation - d.
 Civil suits for actual damage - e.
 Criminal prosecution with maximum penalty of 1-year imprisonment and \$10,000 fine - 4.
 N.C.
-Lead-Based Paint Hazard Management Program (40 CFR Part 745, Subparts E & L; epi.dph.ncdhhs.gov/lead/rrp.html) - a.
+Lead-Based Paint Hazard Management Program (40 CFR Part 745, Subparts E & L; https://epi.dph.ncdhhs.gov/lead/rrp.html) - a.
 Since January 1, 2010, inspectors and firms/individuals performing renovation, repair and painting projects for compensation that disturb lead-based paint in homes and child-occupied facilities, such as preschools or day-care facilities, built before 1978 must - i.
 Take required training for certification - ii.
 Follow specific work practices - iii.
-Provide The Lead-Safe Certified Guide to Renovate Right pamphlet to owners and occupants before starting renovation work - b.
+Provide The Lead-Safe Certified Guide to Renovate Right pamphlet to owners and occupants before starting renovation work

+- b.
 Fines for violations up to \$750 per day under NC law and up to \$32,500 per day under EPA sanctions - c.
 Owner-occupied do-it-yourself renovations are exempt from certification requirement; but following lead-safe work practices and proper disposal of renovation waste is recommended